deepcloudlabs/ain2002-2025.2026-spring/README.md

 Students should always follow the official course announcements, institutional assessment rules, and instructor-specific submission instructions.
 Repository content should not be interpreted as a replacement for official course communication.

-## Academic Integrity

-Students are expected to use this repository for learning, practice, and authorized coursework.
-Unless explicitly permitted by the instructor, students should not copy solutions, reuse another student's work, or submit externally generated answers as their own.

-Appropriate use includes:

-- studying notebooks,
-- running and modifying examples,
-- completing exercises independently,
-- using sample datasets for practice,
-- reviewing archived materials for preparation.

-Inappropriate use includes:

-- submitting copied code without understanding,
-- sharing unauthorized solutions,
-- using assessment materials in violation of course policy,
-- misrepresenting generated or copied content as original work.

 ## Updating the Repository

 If you are using this repository during the semester, pull the latest changes regularly: